Possible overturning of Roe sends abortion fight to states

 “California will not stand idly by as women across America are stripped of their rights and the progress so many have fought for gets erased,” California Democrats said.
 “We know we can’t trust the Supreme Court to protect reproductive rights, so California will build a firewall around this right in our state constitution.
 Women will remain protected here.”

+South Dakota Gov. Kristi Noem, a Republican, said on Twitter she plans to immediately call a special legislative session “to save lives” if Roe is overturned.
+The state already has a so-called trigger law that would make abortion illegal if that happens and Noem’s office declined to say why a special session would be necessary.
+Her spokesman, Ian Fury, said the tweet, “speaks for itself.”

-About half of U.S. states are already expected to ban abortion if Roe falls, according to the abortion-rights think tank Guttmacher Institute.
+About half of U.S. states are expected to ban abortion if Roe falls, according to the abortion-rights think tank Guttmacher Institute.
 Twenty-two states, largely in the South and Midwest, already have total or near-total bans on the books.
-Aside from Texas, all are now blocked in court because of Roe.
+Aside from Texas, all are now blocked because of Roe.

+Republican-led states have also been working to restrict access to medication abortion, which would allow women to get abortions without the burden of traveling to clinics that may be few and far between.

-Thirteen states have so-called trigger laws, which would immediately ban abortion if Roe is overturned and would presumably go into effect if the Supreme Court majority votes for the draft in late June or early July.
+In addition to South Dakota, 12 other states have trigger laws that would immediately ban abortion if Roe is overturned and would presumably go into effect if the Supreme Court majority votes for the draft in late June or early July.

-One is Arkansas, where Republican Gov. Asa Hutchinson called the leak “reprehensible” and called for an investigation while backing the draft opinion.
-Alabama Gov. Kay Ivey said the leak was an “outrageous” attempt to manipulate the court and called for prayer that the justices would "remain steadfast."
-In Texas, Attorney General Ken Paxton said he'd continue to “pray for the end of abortion access across our nation.”
+One is Oklahoma, where Republican House Speaker Charles McCall declared Tuesday that “decades of steadfast prayer and unwavering legislative efforts to protect the lives of the unborn are finally on the doorsteps of success."

+“For close to 50 years, the silent cries of the millions who lost their lives before even having a chance to live have been heard through the voices of those of us fighting for their rights," McCall said.
+"The pro-life movement won, securing those yet unborn the future and promise that comes with being born in the United States of America."

 Mississippi would also automatically ban abortion and the owner of the state's only clinic said she'd close if the draft opinion is adopted.
 “You put four people on the court who said they’re going to overturn Roe — that’s why they were put on.
-When you do that, I don’t know how you’re surprised when that’s going to happen,” said Diane Derzis.
+When you do that, I don’t know how you’re surprised when that’s going to happen,” Diane Derzis said.

 A few states still have pre-Roe bans on the books, including Michigan, where Democratic Gov. Gretchen Whitmer has sued to remove it and pledged on Twitter Monday to “fight like hell to make sure abortion remains safe, legal, and accessible.”